17 Great Careers in Demand: Prepare Yourself for a Fabulous Future

 - Typical entry-level education—Certificate or diploma; Canadian Institute of Quantity Surveyors (CIQS) certification may be required

 The animal health care workforce is a little younger than many others.
-In 2014, the median age of animal health workers was 40.2 So a lot of employment growth in the field will be due to new job creation in addition to a small number of workers retiring and others leaving for different positions.
+In 2016, the median age of animal health workers was about 33 years old.2 So a lot of employment growth in the field will be due to new job creation in addition to a small number of workers retiring and others leaving for different positions.

 People love their pets.
 Canadians are willing to spend more money on them than ever before in order to ensure that they are healthy and well cared for.
-Additionally, a growing number of people are owning pets.
-In fact, during the period from 1997 to 2013, household spending on veterinary services increased at a faster rate than household spending as a whole.6 So now may be an excellent time for you to join the animal care field and put your passion for animals to work.
+In 2017 alone, Canadians collectively spent more than $8.2 billion on their pets.7 So now may be an excellent time for you to join the animal care field and put your passion for animals to work.

 - Total job openings—5,700

-- Highest-demand provinces and territories—Manitoba, New Brunswick, PEI, Quebec, and Saskatchewan
+- Highest-demand provinces and territories—Manitoba, Quebec, and BC

-- Highest-paying provinces and territories—Alberta, Ontario, and Quebec
+- Highest-paying provinces and territories—Newfoundland and Labrador, New Brunswick, and Manitoba

 - Typical entry-level education—Diploma and licensing from a provincial or territorial regulatory body